samanthaandrews/samantha-andrews/posts/creative-manifestos-for-artists-and-makers.md

 ## "The basic principles of The Artist’s Way" by teacher, author, writer, poet, and playwright Julia Cameron

 Cameron introduces these ten [basic principles](https://juliacameronlive.com/2011/09/14/the-basic-principles-of-the-artists-way/) in the first few pages of her national bestseller, *The Artist's Way.* You'll see the word God throughout these principles, a word that may or may not resonate with you.
 Cameron encourages us to think of our creativity as a spiritual practice, and to get curious about the spiritual electricity that we manifest when we're creating.
-Feel free to replace "God" with whatever word resonates most for you: Creative Force, The Great Creator, Benevolent Universe, Goddess, etc.
+Feel free to replace "God" with whatever word resonates most for you: Source, Spirit,Creative Force, The Great Creator, Benevolent Universe, Goddess, etc.

 > 1. Creativity is the natural order of life.
 Life is energy: pure creative energy.
 >